Interesting facts about rhinoplasty

 This technology allows the surgeon and the surgical candidate to communicate in a very clear and effective way.
 It can be very helpful to make sure that the patient’s expectations are realistic.
 At Edina Plastic Surgery we have a state-of-the-art camera called the Vectra XT that can be used to show patients a reasonable goal for the outcome of the procedure.

-- Even with the best digital imaging technology, nothing can replace the value of a consultation and evaluation by a talented, experienced board-certified plastic surgeon.
+- Even with the best digital imaging technology, nothing can replace the value of a consultation and evaluation by a talented, experienced board-certified or board-eligible plastic surgeon.

 At Edina Plastic Surgery each surgeon takes the time to discuss the patient’s desires and goals.
 The potential rhinoplasty patient is given a careful physical examination to determine both the possible aesthetic changes and the potential functional deficits.
 The surgeons also carefully evaluate the surrounding facial area.
 In some cases additional or alternative procedures that may complement the rhinoplasty result might be suggested.